morousg/CUDALearning/CUDAMemPatterns/README.md

 - The first benchmarks performed with NVIDIA's NSIGHT Visual Sutdio edition, show big speedups.
 For 5 transform operations, on a 4K sized vector (3840*2160 numbers on a row), with float data type, shows that my implementation is up to 5 times faster.
 - The way of using this code, is quite simpler than writting a single kernel for each case.
 - An initial attempt of kernel optimization, that is still buggy (probably because of vector type data ordering), shows a 2x speedup compared to the previous optimization.

+06.01.2019 Achievements:
+- Optimized memory access in transform kernel, improves execution times in about 1,5x for big arrays.
+So, up to now, the biggest experiment I have done, has changed from 2,750ms to 0,520ms to 0,340ms.
+Therefore, total speedup is about 8x, for 5 transform operations.

 ## Conclussions
 - Having a 5x speedup for 5 operations makes complete sense.
 The GPU spends most of it's time reading and writing data.
 It has plenty of time in between for doing a lot of computations, without making the kernel slower.
 This is thanks to a very early mechanism on GPU's called latency hiding.